garden-io/garden/docs/reference/providers/kubernetes.md

       namespace: garden-system

       # Exposes the `nodeSelector` field on the PodSpec of the Kaniko pods.
 This allows you to constrain the Kaniko
       # pods to only run on particular nodes.
+The same nodeSelector will be used for each util pod unless they are
+      # specifically set under `util.nodeSelector`.
       #
       # [See here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) for the official Kubernetes
       # guide to assigning pods to nodes.
       nodeSelector:

       # Specify tolerations to apply to each Kaniko builder pod.
 Useful to control which nodes in a cluster can run
       # builds.
-Same tolerations will be used for the util pod unless they are specifically set under
+The same tolerations will be used for each util pod unless they are specifically set under
       # `util.tolerations`
       tolerations:
         - # "Effect" indicates the taint effect to match.
 Empty means match all taint effects.
 When specified,